 Silicone implants are available in two different shapes, anatomical (teardrop) or round.
 Breast implants are measured in cubic centimeters or cc3—the higher the number, the larger the implant.
 Most implants can hold at least 400 ccs of filler (sometimes more), and about every 150 to 200 ccs equates to an increase of approximately one to one-and-a-half cup sizes.
 To determine the ideal implant size for you, the width of your breast needs to be taken into consideration.

 Apart from the volume of the implants, also the projection (or Profile) plays a big factor in how the end-result will look.
 Projection is the term used for the forward projection of the implants.
 Two implants with the same volume can have a totally different look when the projection is different.
 Usually projection in breast implants range from Low-Profile to High-Profile.
 Which profile suits you best is determined by your personal physique and the width of your chest – and of course, your personal preference is taken into consideration.

-What is the difference between breast augmentation using implants and an augmentation with fat transfer?
+What's the difference between a breast augmentation with implants and a fat transfer?

 At Persona we also offer Breast Fat Transfer; an alternative way to enlarge the breasts without implants or invasive surgery.
 Fat Transfer is essentially a 2-in-1 procedure, beginning with removal of fat from other body areas like the thighs, buttocks, abdomen or flanks via minimally-invasive micro-liposuction and then re-using the same, purified fat to enhance and reshape your breasts.